 Counselling and Therapy Rooms

-I see clients in very comfortable therapy rooms in central Hove and in Brighton, East Sussex.
+I see clients in very comfortable therapy rooms in Hove and in Brighton, East Sussex.
 Do get in touch if you would like to take a look or make an introductory appointment.
 Details on the contact page.

 We can discuss in an assessment/introductory session what your requirements and expectations for counselling are.
 Claire works with a wide variety of conditions, whether long-standing a more recent onset.